-WARNING READ ALL SAFETY WARNINGS AND ALL INSTRUCTIONS.
-Failure to follow the warnings and instructions may result in electric shock, fire and/or serious injury.
+AWARNING tions, illustrations and specifications provided with this power tool.
+Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury.
 Save all warnings and instructions for future reference.
 The term "power tool" in the warnings refers to your mains-operated (corded) power tool or battery-operated (cordless) power tool.